CryptIndo-Labs/Amortized_Quantum_Messaging/MVP_Build_Guide.md

 **NEW module: `aqm_session/`**

 One coin establishes a master secret.
-The next 100 messages derive AES-256 keys from it using HKDF ratchet.
-After 100 messages, consume a new coin.
+The next 250 messages for Gold Coin, 150 messages for Silver Coin and 75 messages for Bronze Coin derive AES-256 keys from it using HKDF ratchet.
+After respective messages, consume a new coin.

 ```
 aqm_session/